Configuring the Apollo Router

 Configuration awareness in your text editor

-The Apollo Router can generate a JSON schema for config validation in your text editor.
+The router can generate a JSON schema for config validation in your text editor.
 This schema helps you format the YAML file correctly and also provides content assist.

 Generate the schema with the following command: